 Six Poisonous Plants to Pets

-It is handy to have a list of plants that are safe for pets, but it is actually more important to know which plants are poisonous to Mittens and Fido.
+It is handy to have a list of plants that are safe for pets, but it is actually more important to know which plants are poisonous.
 These are the top six plants that are the MOST toxic to pets.

 Whether you have cats or dogs (or even kids for that matter), these toxic plants should be off your list.
 Photos are a great way to identify a plant, but always go by the latin name on the label, that ensures that similar-looking plants do not get mixed up.